 A major part of our manual curation was adding biosynthetic pathways for the methanogenic coenzymes, sugars, and lipids.
 M. maripaludis utilizes a number of unusual coenzymes (methanofuran, H4MPT, coenzyme F420, coenzyme B, coenzyme M, coenzyme F430) as carbon and electron carriers during methanogenesis (63).
 It also contains recently characterized pathways for synthesizing a tetrasaccharide for N-linked glycosylation of archaellin (archeal flagellin) (64) and multiple forms of archaeol, an archaeal membrane ether lipid (65).
 None of these pathways were included in our draft reconstruction and few were completely present in the Model SEED database, thus the bulk of these reactions were added manually.
 These biosynthetic pathways, particularly for coenzymes, are required biomass components of M. maripaludis metabolism that set it apart from the vast majority of known biochemistry and are crucial for distinguishing our reconstruction from existing networks.

 In a similar vein, we sought to accurately represent sulfur assimilation, a pathway not yet fully understood in M. maripaludis.
 Sulfate is known not to be the sulfur source for M. maripaludis; moreover, sulfate reduction would produce sulfite, a methanogenesis inhibitor (66).
 However, because sulfate is the default sulfur source for most microorganisms, our first draft reconstruction included a sulfate transporter and sulfate reduction pathway.
 We removed this default pathway and instead added a pathway to utilize hydrogen sulfide gas, the primary sulfur source for M. maripaludis.
-Our updated sulfur assimilation pathway includes sulfide oxidation to sulfite—an essential metabolite for multiple biosynthetic pathways—via a hypothesized dissimilatory sulfite reductase-like protein (29).
-Taken together with aforementioned syntheses, these modifications demonstrated the need for rigorous manual curation to add known biochemical pathways that were not part of the automated reconstruction and remove pathways that are known not to function in the organism.
+Our updated sulfur assimilation pathway includes sulfide oxidation to sulfite—an essential metabolite for multiple biosynthetic pathways—via a hypothesized dissimilatory sulfite reductase (29).
+These modifications demonstrated the need for rigorous manual curation to add known biochemical pathways that were not part of the automated reconstruction and remove pathways that are known not to function in the organism.
 By employing these methods and by working collaboratively with M. maripaludis experts, we have created a reconstruction that maximizes consistency with biochemical literature of our organism.

 Growth Yield Validation and ATP Maintenance

 Evaluating a metabolic network reconstruction by qualitatively comparing it to known biochemical phenomena is a valuable way to gauge how close the network can represent actual biochemistry.
 To make more quantitative comparisons, we must convert the reconstruction to a metabolic model by imposing flux constraints on the network, enforcing mass balance on all metabolites, and optimizing to an objective function (Methods).
 A common way of quantitatively evaluating the resulting model is to simulate maximum cell growth under steady-state conditions and compare growth yield predictions to experimentally-determined values.
-Due to the narrow range of possible substrates for our hydrogenotrophic system and scarcity of growth yield data for our organism, we generated our own experimental measurements of growth yield.
+There is scarce published growth yield data for M. maripaludis.
 We conducted chemostat growth experiments under H2-limiting conditions and measured growth yields as described previously (53), but varied our dilution rate to gather a range of different yield measurements.
-Cell density was assessed using optical density (OD) and was previously reported as OD600=1 corresponding to 0.34 mg(dry weight)∙ml-1 (46).
-We were unsure of the efficacy of this value, in part because we measured at 660 nm rather than 600 nm.
-We re-measured this conversion factor using a combination of centrifugation and vacuum filtering (Methods) and plotted a new calibration curve (Supplementary Materials), determining that OD660=1 corresponded to 0.462 ± 0.015 mg(dry weight)∙ml-1.
-Using this value, we calculated measured growth yields based on growth rates (equal to dilution rates) and measured methane evolution rates (Methods).
-Measured growth yields are plotted in Figure 4 for 9 independent steady state time points.
+Cell density was assessed as optical density (OD) at 660 nm.
+Previous measurements at 600 nm determined a conversion factor of OD600=1 corresponding to 0.34 mg(dry weight)∙ml-1 (46).
+Using a combination of centrifugation and vacuum filtering (Methods), we plotted a new calibration curve (Supplementary Materials) and determined that OD660=1 corresponds to 0.462 ± 0.015 mg(dry weight)∙ml-1.
+Using this value, we determined growth yields and growth rates (equal to dilution rates) and compared them to measured methane evolution rates (Methods).
+Measured growth yields for nine independent steady state time points are plotted in Figure 4.